 Over the course of the last century, we have seen the impact of synthetic chemicals on the world around us.
-We have been forced to understand that complex ecosystems don't respond to single chemicals in predictable ways ... when we spray DDT into an ecosystem to remove mosquitos, we succeed by killing the bulk of the small insects, but we will then start to see unintended consequences in the long term.
-Birds lay eggs with thin shells and fish accumulate DDT to toxic levels and so on.
+We now know that complex ecosystems don’t respond to single chemicals in predictable ways.
+For example … when we spray DDT into an ecosystem to kill mosquitos, we succeed, but then we will then start to see unintended consequences.
+Decades after the ban on DDT, 99% of Americans still test positive for DDT residues in their blood.
+Girls exposed to DDT before puberty are 5 times more likely to develop breast cancer as adults.
 Although we achieve our short-term goals, the long-term effects are not easy to live with.

-A person’s skin often has greater microbial diversity than their gut and skin is now viewed by scientists as an ecosystem.
+A person’s skin often has greater microbial diversity than their gut.
+Skin is now viewed by scientists as an ecosystem.
 Human cells and microbes co-exist with both contributing to optimum skin health.

 The results didn’t follow that pattern.